EDUCAUSE Annual Conference Call for Proposals

 Two people talking in front of a poster

-EDUCAUSE is excited to announce that Braindates will be back again!
-Attendees of the in-person event will have opportunities to create these on-demand Braindates (1:1, small-group meet-ups on any topic of choice), as well as participate in impromptu roundtable meet-ups, and create/attend early-morning or after-hours activities.
-These “sessions” are not part of this Call For Proposal process, and more information will be shared later via conference communications and the EDUCAUSE Annual Conference webpage about how to participate.
+EDUCAUSE is excited to announce that Braindates will be back!
+Attendees of the in-person event will have opportunities to create on-demand Braindates (1:1 meet-ups on any topic of choice), as well as participate in impromptu roundtable meet-ups and create/attend early-morning or after-hours activities.
+These “sessions” are not part of this Call For Proposal process; more information will be shared later via conference communications and the EDUCAUSE Annual Conference webpage about how to participate.

 Online Session Delivery Formats